m-bock/purescript-transit/README.md

 <!-- PD_END -->

-Now, how can we test the update function?
-An easy way is to perform a fold over the messages and check if the final state is the expected one:
+The simplest way to test the update function is to use `foldl` to apply a sequence of messages and check if the final state matches what we expect:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs